Climate transition

 Energy transition

-Four key market applications are emerging for the establishment of a Grade A green hydrogen and green methanol domestic supply chain to accelerate decarbonisation:
+Four key market applications are emerging for the establishment of a Grade A+ hydrogen and low carbon methanol domestic supply chains to accelerate decarbonisation:

-Transport and mobility vehicles, manufacturing ZEV with technology centred around green hydrogen, battery electric and green methanol;
+2. Transport and mobility vehicles, manufacturing ZEV with technology centred around Grade A+ hydrogen, battery electric and low carbon methanol;

-Maritime shipping, increasingly embracing green methanol, but requiring global refuelling ports to expand future; and
+3. Maritime shipping, increasingly embracing low carbon methanol, but requiring global refuelling ports to expand future; and

-Airlines, increasingly utilising Sustainable Aviation Fuel (SAF) to enable decarbonisation.
+4. Airlines, increasingly utilising methanol to produce Sustainable Aviation Fuel (SAF) to enable decarbonisation.

 Mobility and transport

-These vehicles consume 7.8 million lt of diesel per year, equivalent to producing 1.6 million tea of hydrogen.
-This diesel replacement with green hydrogen is capable to be produced from processing 16 million tpa of waste into green hydrogen, all capable to be sourced from 70% of Australia’s municipal and commercial waste currently being disposed of to landfill.
+These vehicles and others consume 15 billion liters of diesel per year, equivalent to producing 2.2 million tons per annum of hydrogen.
+This diesel replacement with Grade A+ hydrogen is capable to be produced from upcycling 22 million tons of waste per years into Grade A+ hydrogen, all capable to be sourced from Australia’s municipal and commercial waste currently being disposed of to landfill.